 The appearance in Kamchatka of a complex capable of receiving from fishermen and stocking cargo with products will contribute to a general increase in the freight turnover of the region, Vladimir Walter is sure.
 "Those fishermen who are now sending their catches to the transshipment in Asia, will be able to do this with us.
 Companies in the Far East are annually harvested up to 2 million tons of fish.
 I think we can fight for a part of these volumes.
 And the prices for services will be lower than in foreign ports, "he said.
 The terminal "Seroglazka" is ready to work with transportations along the Northern Sea Route, he adds, but the specific scheme of sending depends on the carriers themselves.
 "We will try to make sure that this year the goods have gone through the NSR, but it does not depend on us," says the head of the terminal.

 It should be noted that the plans of the "Seroglazka" Terminal are only part of the overall work to develop transit container transportations in Kamchatka.
 Earlier, the region's governor Vladimir Ilyukhin said that the subject of the Russian Federation "needs to develop the port infrastructure".
 "We did a lot of work so that the end of the Northern Sea Route here, on the Pacific coast, became the port of Petropavlovsk-Kamchatsky.
 The outlook is very good.
-But those capacities that we have today will not be enough, they need to be developed, "the head of the entity admitted.Deputy Prime Minister of the Kamchatka Territory, Yuri Zubar, stresses that ships capable of efficiently servicing the Northern Sea Route reaching Kamchatka are in Russia - they are lighter carriers with an atomic power plant, which have no restrictions either on the period of navigation or on areas.
-But to take them, you need specialized sites.
-"Now there is such a vessel, transferred for transportation of containers.
-We in the idea of the territory of advanced development "Kamchatka" have prescribed that the port will have a platform for transshipment of containers, their sorting and processing.
-When the Northern Sea Route is working, we will be ready, "the official assures.
+But those capacities that we have today will not be enough, they need to be developed, "the head of the entity admitted.Deputy Chairman of the Government of the Kamchatka Territory Yuri Zubar emphasizes that there are vessels in Russia that can effectively serve the Northern Sea Route, reaching Kamchatka - these are lighter carriers with a nuclear power plant, which have no restrictions either by the sailing period or by regions.
+But in order to receive them, specialized platforms are needed.
+“Now there is such a vessel transferred for the transportation of containers.
+In the idea of the Kamchatka priority development area, we have prescribed that the port will have a platform for handling containers, sorting and processing them.
+When the Northern Sea Route starts working, we will be ready, ”the official assures.